AmirF00/tools/README.md

 # Tools
-Trying out simple tools and tampers and scripts. each tools comes with its own description and method
+Trying out simple tools and tampers and scripts.
+\n each tools comes with its own description and method